simasthiago/simasthiago/certificates.md

-# My-Coursera-Certificates
+# My Certificates
-This repository includes all my certificate obtained from online learning platform Coursera
+This repository includes all my certificates.

 My currently completed or ongoing online courses are: